 The cross-device report is available in Google Analytics> Audiences report > Cross Device tab.
 There are 4 different reports under Cross-Device tab:

 - Device Overlaps

 - Acquisition Device

-I thinks it’s a wonderful addition to the Google Analytics reporting capability.
+I think it’s a wonderful addition to the Google Analytics reporting capability.
 We can now access and understand how a user is behaving on mobile, tablet and desktop differently.
-I also feel this is just a beginning of cross-device analytics, there are more to come in the future.
+I also feel this is just the beginning of cross-device analytics, there are more to come in the future.

 What do you’ve in your mind? drop in below comments and let us discuss further.

-If you've any thoughts on Introducing Google Signals settings in Google Analytics and cross device reporting, then feel free to drop in below comment box.
+If you've any thoughts on Google Signals: enhancement in cross-device tracking and audience targeting, then feel free to drop in below comment box.
 Also, please subscribe to our restoreBin YouTube channel for amazing videos tips.
 Cheers!